cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 libeay32.dll .....
 Library from OpenSSL.
 SciLexer.dll .....
 Library with the routines for the Scintilla text
                    editor.
+cracklib_Win32.dll ..
+Supports PQM tests.

 Rijndael-Animation.exe ..
 Animation (Flash) of the AES algorithm.
 Rijndael-Inspector.exe ..
 Animation (Flash) of the changes within the
-                          data block when processing the AES algorithu.
+                          data block when processing the AES algorithm.
 Enigma_en.exe ....
 Animation (Flash) of the 3-rotor Enigma machine.
 Enigma_de.exe ....
 The German version of "Enigma_en.exe".
 Enigma-Help_en.html ..
 HTML online help of "Enigma_en.exe" (English).
 Enigma-Help_de.html ..
 The German version of "Enigma-Help_en.html".
+enigma_screenshot1.png ..
+Screenshot used by the Enigma help file.

 eccdemo.jar ......
 Demonstration (Java) of adding points on elliptic curves.